 (2) Input at the speed of thought

-Backed by contextual awareness of the environment and personalized data graphs, how can we implement efficient multi-modal input systems that encourage us to treat computers as collaborators rather than machines?
+Backed by contextual awareness of the environment and personalized knowledge management graphs, how can we implement efficient multi-modal input systems that encourage us to treat computers as collaborators rather than machines?
 Will these devices ever be less than machines?
 Traditional screen-based metaphors and interactions may be helpful to establish familiarity, but should ultimately take less precedence as we discover new computational behaviors that transcend the (primarily) screen-based input paradigms in use today.

 (3) Seamless across devices, environments, and contexts